Fixed-content information has grabbed many storage headlines recently. And for good reasons: There's been an explosive...

 Lustre handles files as objects, and separates its cluster file system operations from the actual storage of the object.
 The Lustre architecture is modular and consists of clients that interface over a network with both metadata servers (MDS) and object storage targets (OST).
 Metadata servers are responsible for managing all Lustre file system operations such as file creation and lookup and file metadata.
 When a new file is created, the MDS contacts an OST to create an object.
 The OSTs communicate with all clients and interface with the underlying physical storage devices to store information in object form.

 According to Cluster File Systems, this design improves performance, data availability and system scalability.
 Additional storage devices may be added to the pool of available storage that an OST can access, and Lustre can accommodate new storage technologies as they become available.
 Lustre concurrently supports 10,000 clients and 1,000 of storage nodes.
-The initial implementations will scale to 100TB of storage capacity with data transfer rates of hundreds of
+The initial implementations will scale to 100TB of storage capacity with data transfer rates of hundreds of gigabytes per second.

 Choosing a solution